Lujun995/lujun995.github.io/_posts/2021-11-15-Deep-Learning-and-SHAP.md

 # Explain our model using SHAP

-In the follwing section, we would like to explain how our model works.
-We will calculate the SHAP value for different part in one of our previous figure.
+In the following section, we would like to explain how our model works.
+We will calculate the SHAP value for a different part in one of our previous figures.
 Source code adapted from [h1ros](https://h1ros.github.io/posts/explain-the-prediction-for-imagenet-using-shap/).

 ### Initialization